GitauHarrison/notes/comment_moderation.md

 ### Define Comment Form

 Let us begin by creating a simple comment form.
-The information we want from a user of our application are their username, their email addresses and the content they would like to share on our application.
+The information we want from a user of our application are their username, their email addresses, and the content they would like to share on our application.
 We will begin by creating an empty `forms` module in the `app/` sub-directory.

 ```python
 (comment_moderation)$ touch app/forms.py